Skip to content

 This means you can either let Maggus manage branches automatically, or check out a specific branch beforehand to control where changes land.

-• Second Ctrl+C — Force-kills the process immediately, including any running Claude Code subprocess.
+• Second Ctrl+C — Force-kills the process immediately.

 The TUI

-When Maggus is running, it displays a full-screen terminal UI (built with Bubbletea) that keeps you informed about progress.
+When Maggus is running, it displays a full-screen terminal UI (built with Bubbletea) inside a bordered box that keeps you informed about progress.

 The top section shows: